-They name technology changes, consumer behavior changes, fiercer competition, growth in their own portfolio … they name everything, but seldom examine why the brand identity built the first time wasn’t flexible enough to go the distance.
+They blame technology changes, consumer behavior changes, fiercer competition, growth in their own portfolio … they blame everything, but seldom examine why the brand identity built the first time wasn’t flexible enough to go the distance.
 If they have erred the first time around, it’s time to never repeat those mistakes.

 Another thing … a lot rides on the back of rebranding.
 It’s not just about a change in your identity, it’s about making the whole world around your brand re-familiarize themselves with your new identity, your credibility and the trust you hope to renew and retain.
 If someone around you suddenly changed their name, how would you react?
 Would it feel like the same person, the same personality, the same buddy you knew?
 Or would you feel the person has become somebody you have to befriend from scratch?

 At Solohacks Academy, we urge all marketers, itching to rebrand their businesses, to exert due caution and a lot of thought.
 You are asking the whole world to change with you, and not just making a small internal change.
 Go ahead if you must, but do so with calm, controlled, deliberate steps.

 1. Three Incontrovertible Truths To Know Before Rebranding Your Business

 There is a lot of prevalent misunderstanding about “rebranding”.
 If you are beginning a rebranding exercise in your Knowledge Commerce business, it pays to understand fully what rebranding really is, when it will work for you and when you’re laboring under wrong assumptions about it.
 Get clear before you begin on any strategy or implementational aspects of rebranding.

 a.
 Rebranding Is Much, Much More Than Mere Name Change, Redesign, Or A New Logo